cs-uob/COMSM0085/exercises/part1/src/git/git2.md

 While some in the community dispute that merely referring to the _concept_ of slavery is legitimately problematic, there has also been some debate about whether the name "master" in git even traces back to _master/slave_ or instead stems from another, less problematic use of word e.g. the phrase _master copy/master recording_ from the music industry - the most authoritative source on the matter is [git rev news 65, July 2020](https://git.github.io/rev_news/2020/07/29/edition-65/) from the git developers themselves, which also states that a change of the default branch name could happen in Git 3.0 (the version installed in Alpine at the time of writing is 2.38.3).

 There is another line of argument that the word _master_ as a default branch name (and thus something developers will refer to a lot) is somehow inherently problematic even if it came from a different origin than _master/slave_.
-This is a complicated issue as, among other things, half the cohort taking Software Tools is probably on a _Master's Degree_ and one of the criteria for a first-class mark is showing _mastery_ of the unit material - all terms that will be much harder to change than a simple repository name which is one line of commands to change.
+This is a complicated issue as, among other things, half the cohort taking Software Tools is probably on a _Master's Degree_ and one of the criteria for a first-class mark is showing _mastery_ of the unit material - all terms that would be much harder to change than a simple repository name which is one line of commands to change.
 Git does not care what your branches are called, after all -- one string is as good as another (as long as it doesn't contain special characters or spaces).

 A fresh installation of git will still call the branch `master` unless you change a configuration setting, and any book, tutorial, forum or stackexchange post online written about git before around mid-2020 will refer to `master`, so there is no way around knowing that in the context of git, the term `master` refers to a branch with a particular role, but as a future developer you should also have an understanding of the community and conventions around your tools, and you should definitely know that there is a currently ongoing discussion around this term.